ZSunTIB/5-TNET-seq/README.md

 8. Run 0.2.2_TSS_mm_Ratio_adjust.R to adjust the slippage ratio for each TSS region.

 The expected run time depends on the sequencing depth.

+The files Test_data_R1.fastq.gz and Test_data_R2.fastq.gz contain 10,000 paired-end reads extracted from the raw 5′TNET-seq data and were generated specifically for testing purposes.
+We also generated two paired-end FASTQ files containing 18 paired reads extracted from the raw sequencing data.
+Among these reads, 15 originated from the TSS at position +3053512, while the remaining 3 were derived from position −3924499 of the E. coli genome (NC_000913.2).
+The table below summarizes the reads, the number of nucleotides added, and their classification according to the situations noted by the reviewer:

+Coordinate	Nucleotides Added	Read Count	Situation +3,053,512	0	3	Regular transcription initiation
+	1	2	PRI; aligned to the genome
+	2	3	PRI; aligned to the genome
+	3	3	PRI; not aligned to the genome
+	4	1	PRI; not aligned to the genome
+	6	1	PRI; not aligned to the genome
+	1	1	PRI; aligned to the genome; contains one mismatch downstream of the TIR 3	1	PRI; not aligned to the genome; identified as PCR duplicate −3,924,499	0	1	Regular transcription initiation
+	2	2	PRI; aligned to the genome

+The calculated slippage ratios by the pipeline were 78.57% (11/14) for the TSS at +3053512 and 66.67% (2/3) for the TSS at −3924499, demonstrating that the pipeline yields accurate and reliable slippage ratio estimates.